Public Space Magazine

 Finally, the COPs are set as regional rotations.
 There is a great deal of unhappiness over COP 28 and COP29 both being held in major oil producing countries that also have significant human rights abuses.
 COP30 will be held in Brazil which is also a heavy producer of fossil fuels.

-As in the previous cops panels always have good ideas and there is lots of talk, but the COPs as a credible forum has become increasingly questionable.
+As in the previous COP's, panel participants have good ideas and there is lots of talk about real concerns, but the COPs as a credible forum has become increasingly questionable.
 However some forum is required.
 What shakes out this time around remains to be seen.

 Climate change combined with wanton human destruction is destroying cultures and sanctuaries for nature.
 Hundreds of cemetaries containing centuries of ancestry and evidence of human histories as well as critical habitats for a range of species are being destroyed by wildfires and floods.
 States are looking for answers.
 In psm archives, further destruction is caused by increasing vandalism .